ashleyd480/local-guide-points-calculator/readme.md

 - `calculateNumberPerContribution`: determines how many contributions a user should make for each category based on the difference in points they need to achieve their goal.
 It takes the `difference` parameter (number of points needed to get to goal) and `percentages` (an object containing the percentage of contributions for each category).

-- `calculateNumberPerDay`: takes the populated map from `calculateNumberPerContribution` and iterates through it, dividing the number of contributions needed by days remaining until goal date, divided then by desired frequency
+- `calculateNumberPerDay`: takes the populated map from `calculateNumberPerContribution` and iterates through it, dividing the number of contributions needed by days remaining until goal date, divided then by desired (effective) frequency.

 ### smartPercentage